Arthur-KI/MemPID_FUSION/README.md

 - Open issues
 - Submit pull requests
 - Share your experiments
+- Train on different data

 ---

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file.

 ---